oaklandrobotics/docs/src/guide.md

 In order for this to work properly VitePress needs to generate the actual `.html` pages that are hosted by GitHub Pages.
 This is made possible by a GitHub Action workflow that builds the webpage and deploys it with GitHub Pages.
 The workflow can be found at [`.github/workflows/deploy.yml`](https://github.com/oaklandrobotics/docs/blob/main/.github/workflows/deploy.yml).
-It will run every time the repo is pushed to.
+It will run every time the repo is pushed to on the `main` branch.
-If it seems like the website is not updating, make sure there is a "✔" icon next to the most recent commit.
+If it seems like the website is not updating, make sure there is a green ":white_check_mark:" icon next to the most recent commit.
-If there is an "❌," it means the build failed for some reason.
+If there is an ":x:," it means the build failed for some reason.
 Check the logs to troubleshoot the issue.

 More info: https://vitepress.dev/guide/deploy#github-pages